Zignature is a dog food brand that is best known for its limited-ingredient recipes and the unusual ingredients that they use.

 - Guinea Fowl

 Zignature uses a wide range of meat and fish ingredients in its recipes.
-All of these ingredients are excellent sources of protein and fat which should be at the core of every dog’s diet.
+All of these ingredients are excellent sources of animal-based protein and fat, which should be at the core of every dog’s diet.

 However, Zignature also makes use of some less common meat and fish ingredients that are rarely seen in recipes by other brands.
 Some examples of these are Venison, Kangaroo, Goat, and Guinea Fowl.